awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

    +  `postgis_tiger_geocoder` to version 2\.5\.1
    +  `postgis_topology` to version 2\.5\.1
    +  `rds_activity_stream` to version 1\.3

+## PostgreSQL 10\.18<a name="AuroraPostgreSQL.Updates.20180305.1018"></a>

+This release of Aurora PostgreSQL is compatible with PostgreSQL 10\.18\.
+For more information about the improvements in PostgreSQL 10\.18, see [PostgreSQL release 10\.18](https://www.postgresql.org/docs/12/release-10-18.html)\.

+### <a name="AuroraPostgreSQL.Updates.20180305.1018"></a>

+**High priority stability enhancements**

+1. Fixed an issue where queries may become unresponsive due to I/O resource exhaustion triggered by prefetch\.

+1. Fixed an issue where Aurora may panic following a major version update with the message: "PANIC: could not access status of next transaction id xxxxxxxx"\.

+**Additional improvements and enhancements**

+1. Fixed an issue where read nodes restart due to a replication origin cache lookup failure\.

+1. Fixed an issue where read queries may time out on read nodes during the replay of lazy truncation triggered by vacuum on the write node\.

+1. Fixed an issue that causes Performance Insights to incorrectly set the backend type of a database connection\.

+1. Fixed an issue where the aurora\_postgres\_replica\_status\(\) function returned stale or lagging CPU stats\.

+1. Fixed an issue where, in rare circumstances, a data cache of a read node may be inconsistent following a restart of that node\.

+1. Fixed an issue where, in rare cases, an Aurora Global Database secondary mirror cluster may restart due to a stall in the log apply process\.

+1. Removed support for DES, 3DES and RC4 cipher suites\.

+1. Updated PostGIS extension to version 3\.1\.4\.

+1. Added support for postgis\_raster extension version 3\.1\.4\.

 ## PostgreSQL 10\.17, Aurora PostgreSQL release 2\.9<a name="AuroraPostgreSQL.Updates.20180305.29"></a>